How Long Does it Take to Get a Design Patent: Everything You need to Know

 What Is Patent Pending?

 When your patent application is pending (after the application is filed, but prior to granting of the patent) you have a patent pending standing.
 You'll be able to start taking full advantage of your invention after the patent application is filed, as long as the application totally describes and covers all the conditions of your invention that you intend to reveal and use publicly.

 First Office Action

 Patents are reviewed sequentially, and it typically takes about two years for a patent to be processed.
 The first response from the USPTO is called an “Office Action.”
 You'll have to reply to the action, and the USPTO will then have to answer your response.
 At that point, you'll be able to safely estimate that it'll take no more than three years from the date of your preliminary application submission to obtain your patent.

 How Long Does It Take to Get a Patent in Special Cases?

 It might take even longer to get your patent if you are submitting an application for a patent in a high traffic discipline, such as a PC software program.
 If you are required to file a Request for Prioritized Examination or a Continuation Application, your patent could also be pending for 5 to 6 years.
 There are procedures to apply to the Board of Patent Appeals and Interferences, which will add another 12-month period and further charges, without assurance that you'll win your appeal and obtain your patent.

 There is a specific timeline for submitting a patent application.
 Get help by posting your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Yale Law and have worked with or on behalf of companies like Stripe and Google.
+Lawyers on UpCounsel come from law schools such as Yale Law and have worked with or on behalf of companies like Menlo Ventures and Google.